folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "So where the soldiers at...lost it all and learned to learn from that?" > Soldiers who learned from a loss

-* In contrast to men who "dickride" and are "with the basic shit", Kendrick seems to be highlighting the kinds of rare character traits and behaviors that he wants his people to nurture, particularly self improvement, education, hard work, financial stability and a desire or thirst for things that will lead to life.
+* In contrast to men who "dickride" and are "with the basic shit," Kendrick seems to be highlighting the kinds of rare character traits and behaviors that he wants his people to nurture, particularly self-improvement, education, hard work, financial stability, and a desire or thirst for things that will lead to life.

-* These are traits and behaviors that often best developed during childhood and adolescence and thus would be at risk if rappers, infuencers or members of the entertainment industry are allowed to “parade in gluttony without givin' truth to the youth”.
+* These are traits and behaviors that are often best developed during childhood and adolescence and thus would be at risk if rappers, influencers, or members of the entertainment industry are allowed to “parade in gluttony without givin' truth to the youth.”

 * More specifically, Kendrick is looking for the rare men who have the mentality of soldiers who lost everything in battle but found a way to learn invaluable life lessons from those losses.

-* Within the context of "Watch the Party Die", Kendrick could be looking to recruit these soldiers to be his executioners.
+* Within the context of "Watch the Party Die," Kendrick could be looking to recruit these soldiers to be his executioners.

-* On “Father Time” and “Purple Hearts” from *Mr. Morale and the Big Steppers*, Kendrick mentioned that the ability to learn from a loss is something that he did not receive from how his own father parented him but it is a blessing that Kendrick want his loved ones to receive
+* On “Father Time” and “Purple Hearts” from *Mr. Morale and the Big Steppers*, Kendrick mentioned that the ability to learn from a loss is something that he did not receive from how his own father parented him, but it is a blessing that Kendrick wants his loved ones to receive.

   * ***Daddy issues made me lеarn losses**, I don't take those well*
   -"Father Time"